Tyler-Oswald/EECS_510_Final_Project/Simulator/README.md

-To run the simulation run python3 sim.py in termainl to start the simulator.
+To run launch the simulation, run python3 sim.py while in the Simulation directory to start the program.

-Then enter unary inputs as prompted to test the machine
+The file data structure path is hard coded into sim.py.
+So, it should load that in and prompt you for unary input.